Shampooing/soliloquy-server/README.md

 python src/manage.py runserver 0.0.0.0:8000
 ```

-8. Visit django's admin interface on http://127.0.0.1:8000/admin and log in using the superuser's credentials you just created.
+8. Visit django's admin interface on http://localhost:8000/admin and log in using the superuser's credentials you just created.

-9. Create a User by clicking on 'Add' next to the 'Users' row in the 'Soliloquy' table, selecting the existing superuser as the 'Django user', then clicking 'Save'.
+9. Create a User by clicking on 'Add' next to the 'Users' row, selecting the existing superuser as the 'Django user', then clicking 'Save'.

-10. Create a Client by clicking on 'Add' next to the 'Clients' row in the 'Soliloquy' table, selecting the newly created user as the 'Owner', giving it a name of your choice, then clicking 'Save'.
+10. Create a Client by clicking on 'Add' next to the 'Clients' row, selecting the newly created user as the 'Owner', giving it a name of your choice, then clicking 'Save'.

 Usage